15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Zak Mustapha

-When I first got a VA I would look at how well they follow instructions and how much they charge per hour.
+When I first got a VA, I would look at how well they followed instructions and how much they charged per hour.
 However, it’s deeper than that.
-You need to get to know theirs why.
-Why they do this VA stuff in the first place.
+You need to get to know why.
+Why did they do this VA stuff in the first place?
 Are they out of a job and need to make a living?
 Is it something they enjoy?
 You don’t want someone who’s just doing it temporarily.
-Ideally, you want someone who’s passionate about assisting business people (or whatever you do).
-Because if they don’t then you may message them one day and not hear back from them for days (which has happened to me).
+Ideally, you want someone passionate about assisting business people (or whatever you do).
+Because if they don’t, you may message them one day and not hear back from them for days (which has happened to me).

-Setting expectations in advance and qualify them really hard so you can work with them easily.
+Set expectations in advance and qualify them hard so you can work with them efficiently.
 Always start with a paid trial period.
 And make sure you mention it’s “paid”.
-Give them tasks to do, show them how to do it (if needed) and set goals for each tasks so they don’t just do them robotically… because in the end of the day it’s all about results they can achieve and the time they can save you.
+Give them tasks to do, show them how to do them (if needed), and set goals for each job so they don’t just do them robotically… because at the end of the day, it’s all about results they can achieve, and the time they can save you.
 You don’t want someone who’s just there to clock their hours and send you an invoice by the end of the week.

 Barbara Weltman